Getting Started With Elasticsearch

 What Is Elasticsearch?

 Elasticsearch is a free, open-source search and analytics engine based on the Apache Lucene library.
-It’s currently the most popular search engine available today and has been available since 2010.
+It’s the most popular search engine available today and has been in the market since 2010.
 It’s developed in Java, supporting clients in many different languages, such as PHP, Python, C# and Ruby.

 What Does Elasticsearch Do?

 Elasticsearch can be used to search all kinds of data.
 It provides a scalable search solution, has near real-time search and support for multi tenancy.
 Elasticsearch takes in unstructured data from different locations, stores and indexes it according to user-specified mapping (which can also be derived automatically from data) and makes it searchable.

 Its distributed architecture makes it possible to search and analyze huge volumes of data in near real time.
 It allows you to start with one machine and scale to hundreds.
 Elasticsearch makes it easy to run a full-featured search cluster, though running it at scale still requires a substantial level of expertise.

 Besides full-text search oriented use cases like product search, document search, email search, etc. Elasticsearch is often used for storing data that needs to be sliced and diced, grouped by various dimensions, and such.
 Examples of such analytical use cases include the use of Elasticsearch for metrics, logs, traces, and other timeseries data.

 Elasticsearch is a formidable competitor to Apache Solr, as well as commercial search engines such as Splunk and other log analytics engines.
 Read more about how Elasticsearch compares vs Solr and what Elasticsearch alternatives are available today (coming soon).
 And check out our review of Amazon’s Open Distro for Elasticsearch which provides some of the previously commercial Elasticsearch extensions out-of-the-box and without any licensing.